khannoori/fiziq-backend/doc/datamodel.md

 This concept consists of a workout/exercise, the number of time it is repeated and the weights/intensity used to perform it each time.

-WorkSet has the following properties
+`WorkoutSet` has the following properties:

 | Property Name        | Type             | Remarks                          |
 |----------------------|:----------------:|----------------------------------|
 | name                 | `string`         |                                  |